Durham Hall, Surry Hills: Heritage listing

-The Concordia Club Ltd. has a strong historical association with Durham Hall in the early twentieth-century through its ownership and use of the building as its club premises from 1923-1939, providing recreational facilities for the Sydney German community at that time.
+The Concordia Club Ltd. has a strong historical association with Durham Hall in the early twentieth-century through its ownership and use of the building as its club premises from 1923 to 1939, providing recreational facilities for the Sydney German community at that time.

-Durham Hall also has historical association with the American Red Cross and the provision of accommodation and recreational facilities for American servicemen of African descent during World War II, in the years between 1943-45.
+Durham Hall also has historical association with the American Red Cross and the provision of accommodation and recreational facilities for American servicemen of African descent during World War II, in the years between 1943 and 1945.
 Durham Hall Is of aesthetic significance as a fine, rare representative example of a Colonial Georgian style gentleman's residence.
 With similarities to Willandra at Ryde and Cleveland House in Surry Hills, Durham Hall demonstrates the symmetry of Colonial Georgian style planning and form.
-Durham Hall is the principal building in an important Colonial Georgian style group encompassing the cottages at 203-205 Albion Street and terraces at 197-201 Albion Street, all originally built for George Hill, and evidencing the scale and nature of the colonial streetscape of Albion Street.
+Durham Hall is the principal building in an important Colonial Georgian style group encompassing the cottages at 203–205 Albion Street and terraces at 197–201 Albion Street, all originally built for George Hill, and evidencing the scale and nature of the colonial streetscape of Albion Street.

 Durham Hall was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Durhman hall demonstrates the first stage of the development of Surry Hills and subdivision of land Grants in 1814.
 With Cleveland House, it is one of few surviving examples of Colonial Georgian residential development of this scale and type in the locality.
-It is linked, through its ownership by George Hill and proximity, to more modest colonial Georgian dwellings in close proximity at 203-205 Albion Street, Surry Hills.
+It is linked, through its ownership by George Hill and proximity, to more modest colonial Georgian dwellings in close proximity at 203—205 Albion Street, Surry Hills.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-Durham Hall is associated with George Hill (1802-1883).
-The Australian Dictionary of Biography 1851-1890 states that he was an alderman, magistrate and sporting patron.
+Durham Hall is associated with George Hill (1802–1883).
+The Australian Dictionary of Biography 1851–1890 states that he was an alderman, magistrate and sporting patron.
 Born in Parramatta, son of a convict, he amassed his fortune through work as a butcher and innkeeper, accumulating real estate in Surry Hills and the Murrumbidgee district.
 Hill was elected to be the first Sydney Municipal Council in 1842 as part of an Australian-born faction, and by 1850 was Mayor.
 During this period he became a magistrate.
 He was said to have...brought "dignity and respect" to the office and was praised for reforming abuses in the police courts.